Protect your network

 It expands the scope of Windows Defender SmartScreen to block all outbound HTTP(s) traffic that attempts to connect to low-reputation sources (based on the domain or hostname).

-Network protection works best with Windows Defender Advanced Threat Protection - which gives you detailed reporting into Windows Defender EG events and blocks as part of the usual alert investigation scenarios.
+Network protection works best with Microsoft Defender Advanced Threat Protection, which gives you detailed reporting into Windows Defender EG events and blocks as part of the usual alert investigation scenarios.

 You can also use audit mode to evaluate how Network protection would impact your organization if it were enabled.

-Network protection requires Windows 10 Enterprise E3 and Windows Defender AV real-time protection.
+Network protection requires Windows 10 Pro, Enterprise E3, E5 and Windows Defender AV real-time protection.